Convex cocompact actions in real projective geometry: Introduction

 \subsection{New examples of Anosov representations}

-We can also use the implication \eqref{item:strong-proj-cc} $\Rightarrow$ \eqref{item:Ano-PGL} of Theorem~\ref{thm:Ano-PGL} to obtain new examples of Anosov representations by constructing explicit strongly convex cocompact groups in $\PP(V)$.
-Following this strategy, in \cite[\S\,8]{dgk-ccHpq} we showed that any word hyperbolic right-angled Coxeter group $W$ admits reflection-group representations into some $\PGL(V)$ which are $P_1$-Anosov.
-Extending this approach, in~\cite{dgk-RACG-cc} we give an explicit description of the deformation spaces of such representations.
+We can also use the implication \eqref{item:strong-proj-cc}~$\Rightarrow$~\eqref{item:Ano-PGL} of Theorem~\ref{thm:Ano-PGL} to obtain new examples of Anosov representations by constructing explicit strongly convex cocompact groups in $\PP(V)$.
+Following this strategy, in \cite[\S\,8]{dgk-ccHpq} we showed that every word hyperbolic right-angled Coxeter group $W$ admits reflection-group representations into some $\PGL(V)$ which are $P_1$-Anosov.
+Extending this approach, in~\cite{dgklm} we give an explicit description of the deformation spaces of such representations, for Coxeter groups that are not necessarily right-angled.